pawelzny/dotty_dict/README.rst

 TODO
 ====

+* add testing with other dataframe types other than pandas
+* add simultaneous support for runnin all make commands from a linux or windows system
-Waiting for your feature requests ;)
+* Waiting for your feature requests ;)

 Quick Example